-If you have very little credit history, you’ll have to lower your expectations of what you’ll get in terms of rewards, and you might also prepare to pay an annual fee.
+If you have less than 5 years of credit history, you’ll have to lower your expectations of what you’ll get in terms of rewards, and you might also prepare to pay an annual fee.
 You can read more about choosing a credit card when you have limited credit here.

 If your credit is top-notch, that’s great.
 But before you move on, keep in mind that some people are declined for credit cards even with good credit.
 Factors like having too much debt or not enough income can prevent you from getting a new credit card, even with good credit.